 Page 12 of 12 7.
-Currency risk Appendix 2 (cont)
+Currency risk

 The Plan is subject to currency risk because some of the Plan's investments are held in overseas markets.

 For the Plan's lifestyle investment strategies, the Trustee believes that the currency exposure is managed in an appropriate manner given the objective of each of those strategies.